 Increasing Access to Care with Telehealth & RPM

 The ever-changing landscape of the healthcare industry has created new solutions to the same problems.
-Increasing access to care is vital to a patients’ livelihood and well-being.
+Improving access to healthcare is vital to a patients’ livelihood and well-being.

 Across the country, healthcare organizations have pivoted their strategies to incorporate telehealth, accepting it as a viable option for patient care.
 Telehealth in rural areas is particularly essential due to the limited number of providers.
 In the past, many organizations were not able to offer telehealth due to financial constraints.